adfinis/adsy-trainings/susecap-workshop/9001_introduction/modul_introduction_9001.md

 * Kubernetes
 * Hosting of self built Containers
-* CloudFoundry Standalone on VMs
+* standalone CloudFoundry  on VMs
 * Hosting of databases

 ## For what is it useful?